hughbric/PowerOfTruth/README.md

 We use Jest to test our app.
 To run the test suite,
 - From the project root run, `npm test`

+- To update the snapshot `npm test -- -u`

 by the foxy-news team